GoogleChrome/web.dev/src/site/content/en/blog/fetch-metadata/index.md

 {% endAside %}

-#### Step 4: Optionally opt out endpoints that are meant to serve cross-site traffic
+#### Step 4: (Optional) Opt out endpoints that are meant to serve cross-site traffic
-In some cases your application might provide resources which are meant to be loaded cross-site.
-These resources would need to be exempted on a per-path or per-endpoint basis.
+In some cases, your application might provide resources which are meant to be loaded cross-site.
+These resources need to be exempted on a per-path or per-endpoint basis.
 Examples of such endpoints are:
  - CORS-enabled endpoints
  - Public resources like stylesheets or images
 {% Aside 'caution' %}